AaronXu07/2023-WRO-Future-Engineers-Competition/README.md

 Engineering Documentation | Team Dominus | Explorer Robotics | Canada
 ====

-This repository contains the engineering process including materials, software,  schematic, pictures, and descriptions of Team Dominus's self-driven vehicle model participating in the WRO Future Engineers competition in the season 2023.
+This repository contains the engineering process including materials, software, schematic, pictures, and descriptions of Team Dominus's self-driven vehicle model participating in the WRO Future Engineers competition in the 2023 season.
 ----

 ## Team Members: